 Charleston, SC Inshore Fishing Charters

-Seasonality is not an issue when fishing in South Carolina's Lowcountry.
+Seasonality is not an issue for our Charleston fishing guides when fishing in South Carolina's Lowcountry.
 The vast biodiversity, water types, and relatively temperate climate means the bite is on year-round.
 Whether fishing Shem Creek or on a deep sea fishing charter out of Charleston, SC, hooking up is not an issue- the only question is the size of your rod-bending Charleston fish that comes aboard to keep you company!

-There is no shortage of Redfish fishing rigs and bait to use when targeting these violent eaters.
+There is no shortage of Redfish on Charleston fishing trips, and your captain will provide rigs and bait to use when targeting these violent eaters.
 Your Damn Good Guide will have the lowdown on the best techniques to use depending on the season and conditions.
 Many guides use shrimp or baitfish hooked up to a cork and jig head to target hungry bull Reds, or a soft plastic baitfish imitation.
 Another popular way to entice a Red is by using a spoon with a soft plastic tail to make more of a disturbance in the water.
 The inshore waters where Reds reign supreme are dark, muddy and full of silt.
 You'll need a lot of color and noise to draw attention to your bait.

 Charleston, SC Fly Fishing Guides